jamesmh/coravel/README.md

 ## Requirements

-Coravel is a .NET Core library.
-You must be including Coravel in an existing .NET Core application (version 2.1.0+).
+Coravel is a .NET Standard library designed for .NET Core apps.
+You must be including Coravel into either an existing .NET Core application (version 2.1.0+) or within another .NET Standard project(s).

 ### Coravel CLI